The aorta narrows, causing the heart to pump harder to push blood through the narrowed aorta to get adequate blood flow to the lower half of the body.

 Coarctation may reduce blood flow to the lower half of the body, including the kidneys, liver, and other organs in the abdomen.
 The blood pressure is lower than normal in the legs and tends to be higher than normal in the arms.
 Coarctation is a serious but treatable cause of high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more .
 A heart murmur (a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures) is sometimes present.

 Without treatment, severe coarctation can be fatal in newborns.
 Less severe coarctation eventually strains and enlarges the heart and causes high blood pressure.
-Coarctation makes the child susceptible to heart infection (bacterial endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+Coarctation makes the child susceptible to heart infection (infective endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ) and bleeding in the brain.
 Children with coarctation often have other heart defects, such as aortic valve stenosis Aortic Valve Stenosis in Children Aortic valve stenosis is a narrowing of the valve that opens to allow blood to flow from the left ventricle into the aorta and then to the body.
 This defect makes the heart work harder to pump... read more or an atrial or a ventricular septal defect Atrial and Ventricular Septal Defects Atrial and ventricular septal defects are holes in the walls (septa) that separate the heart into the left and right sides.
 Holes can be present in the walls of the heart between the upper heart... read more .

 Symptoms of Coarctation of the Aorta